cafalchio/coinluxe/README.md

 Embrace the future of finance with CoinLuxe.
 Start your crypto journey today and unlock the potential of decentralized technologies.
 The coinluxe website was designed to be a e-commerce where people can easily buy cryptos using credit or debit card.
 The motivation behind the creation of coinluxe was to facilitate the acquisition of cryptocurrencies at a small fee (0.01%), making it an ideal place to buy cryptocurrencies.

+# Strategy

+The Crypto e-comerce strategy is to sell cryptos with a small fee to the clients.
+The fees can be set per crypto, making it easy to be competitive in the market.
+A simple credit/debit-card payment, makes easy to users to buy cryptos and start their investiments in cryptocurrencies.
 ## Table of Contents

 # UX Design